How I Wasted 6 Months Creating Disgo

 A deep sense of shame overtook my body: Were we really going to go 4 months for nothing in return?
 When people don't really understand the importance of these projects (enough to be motivated), what's the point?
 Then, I had an epiphany.
-You can imagine an equivalent to Newton’s apple experience, but I’m Newton and the apple is a lone Amazon Recruiter marching their way into my inbox.
+You can imagine an equivalent to Newton’s Apple, but I’m Newton and the apple is a lone Amazon Recruiter marching their way into my inbox.
 At that very moment, there was only a single thought to be had.

 "What would Bezos do?"